Admissions and Application FAQ

 A: This will depend on where you are applying - Utah schools want the ACT.
 If you are applying out of state, check their website to see which they prefer.

-One bit of advice – research shows that students that take the ACT over and over don’t usually raise their score unless they’ve done some ACT Prep.
-There are a lot of legitimate ways to get that ACT study in – try www.shmoop.com or www.utahfutures.com for some online study help, or check in the Career Center for a list of when LHS study classes are taught.
-You can even find ACT Prep Apps for your phone!
-Never pay for this service – there are a lot of great, FREE resources!
+One bit of advice - research shows that students that take the ACT over and over don't usually raise their score much unless they've done some ACT Prep.
+There are a lot of ways to get that ACT study in - online, at school and even as apps on your phone!
+Never pay for this service - there are lots of great, FREE resources!
+Check out these to get started:

 Q: How do I get my transcripts/ACT score sent to my college?